theDavidCoen/Q-A-about-Bitcoin/README.md

 ## About the book
 This book is a collection of questions and answers about Bitcoin and the underliyng technologies.
 It is a study on Bitcoin technology, not a financial document.
-Nothing in this book should be considered a financial advice or a recommendation to invest or buy any good.
+Nothing in this book should be considered a financial advice or a recommendation to invest or buy any goods.

 The book is suitable even for non-technical readers without an understanding of the fundamentals of Bitcoin and Lightning Network.